ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/modules.md

     This documentation is correct for only versions of sc-machine that >= 0.10.0.
 ---

-This API provides functionality to implement modules for registering keynodes and agents on C++.
+This API provides functionality to implement modules for registering agents on C++.

 ---

 ## **ScModule**

-This class is a base class for registering keynodes and agent modules.
+This class is a base class for registering agents.
 It's like a complex component that contains connected agents.

-To register your keynodes and agents, implement module class and call `Keynodes` and `Agent` methods to register keynodes and agents correspondingly.
+To register your agents, implement module class and call `Agent` methods to register agents.

 ```cpp
 // File my_module.hpp